 That said, companies are doing a better and better job of tuning skis for performance while keeping the weight low.
 In the past, backcountry specific skis were lightweight, while good skis were heavy.
 In our current test roster, every ski performs well and 90 percent are lighter than every ski in our Men's All-Mountain Ski Review

 You Can Use Regular Alpine Skis

 It is true.
 Besides weight, there is little to no reason you cannot use any model in the backcountry.
-If you absolutely love a certain model of alpine ski, it is possible to mount it for backcountry use.
+If you love a certain model of alpine ski, it is possible to mount it for backcountry use.
 Check out our full review of all-mountain skis for options in this category.
-You will work harder, maybe much harder, carrying the extra mass uphill, but otherwise performance should be good.
+You will work harder, maybe much harder, carrying the extra mass uphill, but otherwise, performance should be good.

-In order to accommodate the differences inherent in ungroomed, untraveled snow, your ideas of ski dimensions should adapt.
+To accommodate the differences inherent in ungroomed, untraveled snow, your ideas of ski dimensions should adapt.
 Shorter skis may be in order.
 Tight terrain, both up and down, rewards less length.
 Shorter skis are lighter.
 Width wise, consider some adjustment too.
 Wide skis are better when the snow is soft and/or poor.
 Now, in the backcountry, we generally ski a greater percentage of soft snow than we do in the resort.

 That's a vote in favor of wider skis for the backcountry.
 Narrow skis are better on firm snow, all else equal.
 Narrow skis are lighter.
 Wide skis are heavier, and that weight increase compounds with the snow load on the top sheet and greater required skin width.
 Many of these dimension generalizations are contradictory and confusing.
 Our final take home is this: if you are between lengths, downsize.
 Unless you have a really good reason to do otherwise, choose a touring ski with an underfoot width between 90 and 105 mm.